FernandoCelmer/blog/docs/post/2023/12/yes-hello.md

 ## It's okay to say 'hello' without any subject

-> **AntônioCandido** - 'Time is money', that's a monstrosity.
-Time is not money, time is the tissue of our life.
+> 'Time is money', that's a monstrosity.
+Time is not money, time is the tissue of our life. - **AntônioCandido**

-You don't necessarily need to have a very important topic or question to send a **'Hi, How are you?'** to a coworker on Slack or Discord.
+You don’t necessarily need to have a very important topic or question to send a **‘Hi, How are you?’** to a co-worker on Slack or Discord.
 No one is so busy that they can't stop for 5 minutes to respond to **'Good Morning'**.
-Today we live in a tired society where everything is very fast and our time is considered money, but no, it's not like that, not everything is profit.

-So give yourself at least a minute to wait and reply **'Good Morning!'**, it won't interfere with anything.
+Today we live in a tired society where everything is very fast and our time is considered money, but this is not the case, not everything is profit.
+So, take at least a minute to wait and reply **‘Good morning!’**, it won’t interfere with anything.

 ### Basic Tutorial: